-The Maryland Daily Record yesterday reported on a $4 million verdict an Anne Arundel County jury awarded to the parents of a 5 year-old boy who drowned in the Crofton Country Club pool in 2006.
-The parents of Connor Freed filed suit against D.R.D.
+The Maryland Daily Record yesterday reported on a $4 million verdict an Anne Arundel County jury awarded to the parents of a 5-year-old boy who drowned in the Crofton Country Club pool in 2006.
+The parents of Connor Freed sued D.R.D.
 Pool Service, Inc, who managed the pool for the country club.
-The boy was at the pool with some family friends and was found floating in the pool after a trip to use the bathroom.
-The suit alleged that the pool was an adequately supervised by only one, 16 year old lifeguard with 3 weeks’ experience.
-It further alleged that CPR was performed incorrectly and that a defibrillator should have been used.
+The boy was at the pool with some family friend, who found him floating in the pool after a trip to use the bathroom.
+The suit alleged that the pool was inadequately supervised by only one 16-year-old lifeguard who had 3 weeks’ experience.
+It further alleged that they incorrectly performed CPR and that they should have used a defibrillator.
 (D.R.D. filed a cross-claim against the family friend but the jury found him not liable.)

-Interestingly, the parents’ claim for the child’s conscious pain and suffering was dismissed in a pretrial ruling.
-I do not know all of the facts but unless he was unconscious when he hit the water, I cannot imagine how there could not be a survival action for conscious pain and suffering.
+Interestingly, a pretrial ruling dismissed the parents’ claim for the child’s conscious pain and suffering.
+I do not know all the facts, but unless he was unconscious when he hit the water, I cannot imagine how there could not be a survival action for conscious pain and suffering.
 [This ruling later was reversed.]

 The jury award was 2,000,706 for each of the child’s parents.
 The 706 represents the child’s birthday of July 6th.
-That gives me goose bumps.
-Regrettably, the real recovery will only be about $1,020,000 (plus an economic damages) because that is the cap for non-economic damages in a wrongful death case with two or more beneficiaries.
+That gives me goosebumps.
+Regrettably, the real recovery will only be about $1,020,000 (plus economic damages) because that is the cap for non-economic damages in a wrongful death case with two or more beneficiaries.

-If you read this blog regularly, you are tired of hearing me say this over and over again.
-But this jury picked an incredibly specific number as compensation for these parents.
+If you read this blog regularly, you are tired of hearing me say this repeatedly.
+But this jury picked a specific number to compensate for these parents.
 Does anyone think this is an unfair award?
 If the award is not unfair, why does Maryland law cap damages in these cases?
-It is just wrong and this is one of those cases that underscores the injustice of Maryland’s cap on non-economic damages in wrongful death cases.
+It is just wrong, and this case underscores the injustice of Maryland’s cap on non-economic damages in wrongful death cases.

-Connor’s parents have started the Connor Cares Foundation whose mission is to get legislation passed for pool safety standards and get a standardizes pool rating safety system in place nationwide.
-It is nice that these these parents are trying to achieve some good from such a tragedy.
+Connor’s parents have started the Connor Cares Foundation whose mission is to get legislation passed for pool safety standards and get a standardized pool rating safety system in place nationwide.
+It is nice that these parents are trying to achieve some good from such a tragedy.

-I have three small kids and a swiming pool.
+I have three small kids and a swimming pool.
 My wife and I are pretty obsessed with pool safety.
-We have a lot of systems to ensure safety and I am still terrifed by the pool.
-Every time we start to let our guard down even a little bit, I am reminded of a chilling stat: it is safer to have a gun in the home than a pool in the backyard.
+We have a lot of systems to ensure safety and I am still terrified by the pool.
+Every time we let our guard down even a bit, I am reminded of a chilling stat: it is safer to have a gun in the home than a pool in the backyard.